At War at Home

 I got civilian counseling and a prescription, and they gave me a basement, but I had to build my own steps out.
 I couldn’t find them in any of the booklets, brochures, or PowerPoint presentations that the military provided.
 Those documents told me what to expect from—and how to care for—my soldier/veteran, but offered very little for dealing with my own service-related injuries.
 I had to research and learn through trial and error what I needed to live through— the war.
 Because what I didn’t need was to be running harder and faster all by myself on a treadmill that was taking me nowhere.

-More articles in WMC News & Features by Category: Health
+More articles by Category: Disability, Health

-More articles in WMC News & Features by Tag: Military
+More articles by Tag: Military